 Kosaraju had only acquainted himself with the $1,000 reward, not the foundation of the Blue Ribbon Bags program.

-It was time for me to do some research about Blue Ribbon Bags and the lost luggage locator service it provides.
+But this was the first case we’ve encountered that involved Blue Ribbon Bags.
+It was time for me to do some research about the company and its lost luggage locator service.

 Lost luggage protection